sysrep/time-viz/More_On_Controlled_Component.md

   {eventsInTimeRange.map(event =>  <Event event={event} key={event.id} /> )}
 </ul>
 ```
 Go to the browser to see the change of the application state in Developer console.
-The application state is used to filter the events by creating a new const using `this.state.from`  and `this.state.to`.
+The application state is used to filter the events by creating a new constant(a new list of events) using `this.state.from`  and `this.state.to`.